Post8 MOST LIKELY PEOPLE FOR AN IN-HOUSE ASSEMBLY

 PostTHE 10 STEPS FOR A SUCCESSFUL PROJECT

 Gino St-Pierre, the Sensei’s organizational performance consultant, would have to first focus on the company’s current workstations.
-These standard workstations, made of steel and wood, were quite restrictive as they were costly and time-consuming to modify.
+These standard lean manufacturing workstations, made of steel and wood, were quite restrictive as they were costly and time-consuming to modify.
 Read on to discover the reasons why Medicus chose the modular system to optimize its productivity and improve the ergonomics in its plant.

 Estimated reading time: 3 minutes

 One of the main challenges with regards to the workstations was to manage company growth when the floor layout had to be reconfigured.
 Medicus was limited in its choices and processes.

 This practice was costly and time-consuming.
 Since the workstations were far from optimized, the employees’ tools and equipment were scattered all over the place.
 That entailed the staff having to repeatedly go to different areas to get the material required to accomplish their tasks.
 It became imperative to reduce movement waste.

 Our equipment could now evolve according to the company’s needs instead of having to buy new workstations.

 Christian Thiffault, Director of the production center at Medicus